ansiblejunky/ansible-macos-provisioner/README.md

 # Ansible OSX Provisioner

-## Notes

-Steps:
+This repo helps provision a brand new or existing Mac.
+It uses some initial manual steps that cannot or have not been automated and then some initializing (to prepare a `pyenv` with `ansible` in a virtual environment using Python 3).
+This is necessary in order to run the final automated step of the `ansible` playbook that installs and configures your Mac with your favorite software and configurations.

+Some basics before you begin to provision your system.
+This tool requires Ansible and Homebrew to perform the installations.
+Why these tools?
+Ansible is a beautiful automation software.
+Homebrew is the best package management software for Mac systems.
+These two are meant for each other when it comes to provisioning a Mac.
+If I lost you already, don't worry about it.
+The tool installs all dependencies necessary for a beautiful easy automated installation.
+So kick back and relax.

+> NOTE: If you already have software installed on your system you should have Homebrew manage these installations.
+To do that, you simply need to install the software using Homebrew.
+Typically it will replace the existing installation for you.
+If not, you might want to try the following tool: https://github.com/exherb/homebrew-cask-replace

+## Step 1 - The Manual Steps

 - Launch System Prefs app
 	- Go to Trackpad
 	- Disable "Force Click and haptic feedback"
 - Authenticate in Mac App Store
 - Launch Safari app
-	- navigate to GitHub.com
+	- Navigate to GitHub.com
-	- login to GitHub.com
+	- Login to GitHub.com
-	- generate personal access token
+	- Generate personal access token
 - Launch Terminal app
-	- change default shell
+	- Change default shell
-	   chsh -s /bin/bash
+	   `chsh -s /bin/bash`
-	- run `git` to install x-tools
+	- Run `git` to install x-tools
-	- Clone repo for osx-provisioner
+	- Clone repo for this repo (ansible-osx-provisioner)
 		- `git clone <repo>`
 		- authenticate using username + personal-access-token
 	- Run `./initialize.sh` to prepare Mac with home-brew, pyenv, and install python virtualenv with ansible
 	- Run `ansible-playbook playbook.yml --ask-become-pass` to install software
 - Launch Google Chrome
-	- login and sync (this gets extensions, and current tab/window state from previous laptop)
+	- Login and sync (this gets extensions, and current tab/window state from previous laptop)
-- Launch Duplicati app
+- Launch your backup software
-	- login and restore from backup
+	- Login and restore from backup
 - Other things
-	- copy ssh keys from original laptop (maybe use bluetooth or ssh?)
+	- Copy ssh keys from original laptop (maybe use bluetooth or ssh?)
         - setup Yubikey
         - Test all conference tools to ensure they can share screens and mic works, etc. (this usually requires a lot of approvals for Mac security)
-	- REDHAT: Install Managed Software Center from Mojo to add VPN software, etc.
     - Configure printer in SysPrefs
     - Install VSCode extensions; configure Workspaces extension

-TODO: migrate Itsycal preferences from one laptop to another
+- TODO: migrate Itsycal preferences from one laptop to another
 	- Copy/backup the following file from old laptop: cp ~/Library/Preferences/com.mowglii.ItsycalApp.plist <destination>
         - Run the following command to import the plist file (preferences)